2. Data Summaries & Descriptions

 The relation between the median and quantiles lies in their roles as measures that describe the relative position of data points within a dataset.
 Quantiles are values that partition a dataset into equal intervals, with each interval containing the same proportion of the data.
 The most common types of quantiles are quartiles, quintiles, deciles, and percentiles.

-The median is a special case of a quantile, specifically the 50th percentile or the second quartile (Q2).
-It divides the dataset into two equal halves, with 50% of the data points falling below the median and 50% of the data points falling above the median.
+The median is a special case of a quantile, specifically the 50th percentile, the second quartile (Q2).
+It divides the dataset into two equal halves or with 50% of the data points falling below the median and 50% of the data points falling above the median.
 In this sense, the median is a central quantile that represents the middle value of the dataset.

-Both the median and quantiles help describe the distribution and spread of a dataset, with the median providing information about the center and other quantiles (such as quartiles) offering insights into the overall shape, skewness, and dispersion of the data.
+Both the median and quantiles help describe the distribution and spread of a dataset, with the median providing information about the centre, other quantiles (such as quartiles) offering insights into the overall shape and skewness, and dispersion of the data.

 The mode is a measure that represents the value or values that occur most frequently in a dataset.
-Unlike the mean and median, the mode can be used with both numerical and categorical data, making it quite versatile.
+Unlike the mean and median, the mode can be used with both numerical, categorical data and making it quite versatile.
 For a dataset with a single value that appears most often, the distribution is considered unimodal.
-However, datasets can also be bimodal (having two modes) or multimodal (having multiple modes) when there are multiple values that occur with the same highest frequency.
+However, datasets can also be bimodal (having two modes), multimodal (having multiple modes) when there are multiple values that occur with the same highest frequency.

-While the mode may not always be a good representative of the dataset’s center, especially in the presence of extreme values or skewed distributions, it can still offer valuable information about the data’s characteristics when used alongside the other measures of central tendency.
+While the mode may not always be a good representative of the dataset’s centre, especially in the presence of extreme values, skewed distributions or it can still offer valuable information about the data’s characteristics when used alongside the other measures of central tendency.

 library(e1071)